ybxiang05/chinatown_stories_11ty/content/interviews/pearl-low.md

 **CT:** How did you get to this point where you’re able to influence these decisions?

 **P:** In 2019, which feels like so long ago, I wanted to quit the animation industry.
 I felt as if I were just a pair of drawing hands, hired to carry out the director’s vision, even though I wanted to get into animation so I can provide creative input for story aspects.
 I felt like I wasn’t being heard.
 It shouldn’t be a privilege to bring your whole self to a project.
 That’s when I started exploring comics, where I could do my own storytelling.
-In 2019, one of the co-directors of Hair Love ended up reading my autobiographical comic called Tension, and he reached out to me to see if I was free.
+In 2019, one of the co-directors of <em>Hair Love</em> ended up reading my autobiographical comic called <em>Tension</em>, and he reached out to me to see if I was free.

-{% contentImage "pearlLow_3of5.jpg", "" %}
+{% contentImage "pearlLow_3of5.jpg", "A page from Pearl's comic titled Tension.
+On this page, a young Pearl contemplates her insecurities about her curly hair, and decides to straighten her hair for weeks." %}

-Hair Love was my foot in the door to the LA industry.
+<em>Hair Love</em> was my foot in the door to the LA industry.
 That was my first experience working on a project that was telling a story I cared about, and had characters that look like me.
 From that point on, I worked towards making connections in the LA animation industry.
 I’m now working with more Black creatives than I have ever worked with in my entire life, and it’s refreshing because in these spaces, I can exercise my perspective much more than before.
 I had to metaphorically leave Vancouver to find what was good for me.

 **CT:** What are your thoughts on the connection between art and gentrification?